A Family Law Attorney Who Knows And Understands Texas Divorce From Personal Experience

 Contemplating Divorce?
 Don’t Wait.
 Call Today.

 If you are contemplating a divorce or a legal separation from a longtime partner, and especially if your situation involves children, don’t wait.
-Give me a call today at 713-280-3326 or send an email through my online form to schedule your free, no-obligation initial consultation today.
+Give me a call today at 713-280-3326 or send an email through my online form to schedule your consultation today.